dahak-metagenomics/dahak-metagenomics.github.io/README.md

 The `master` branch contains the static content hosted by Github Pages.

-The site is available at [https://dahak-metagenomics.github.io/dahak-metagenomics](https://dahak-metagenomics.github.io/dahak-metagenomics)
+The site is available at [https://dahak-metagenomics.github.io/](https://dahak-metagenomics.github.io)

+The source for this site is at [https://github.com/dahak-metagenomics/dahak-metagenomics.github.io](https://github.com/dahak-metagenomics/dahak-metagenomics.github.io)
+(you are here).